Rea3070/Endurace-Championship-Manager-AMS2-LMU/README.md

 - To reset the championship, delete ```cumulative_standings.json```,```cumulative_standings.html```, and ```\Single Race Results```
 - Since this program just edits the files in the folder the exe is located, you can run multiple championships if you want.
    - All you have to do is copy ```cumulative_standings.json```,```cumulative_standings.html```, and ```\Single Race Results``` To another location.
 The exe will only edit the files in its folder so moving these in and out can allow simultaneous championships.

+## Custom AI File

+## How to creat the Ultimate IMSA Championship in AMS2, step by step guide: